 Maharaj was coming at this from the standpoint that he knew that he was NOT the body/mind/name organism that the one reality, the one infinite being was playing a role as in this world.

-Yes, the body/mind/name organism is impermanent, it is born and it will die, but what will not die is your essence, you’re very being is timeless & eternal.
+Yes, the body/mind/name organism is impermanent, it is born and it will die, but what will not die is your essence, your very being is timeless and eternal.

-Being that the mind cannot comprehend the eternal, unless you are willing to look beyond what the mind can comprehend will this continue to be airy-fairy, impractical & foolish.
+Being that the mind cannot comprehend the eternal, unless you are willing to look beyond what the mind can comprehend this will continue to be airy-fairy, impractical and foolish.

-Luckily, there is nothing believe, and believing in something will never bring you past what the mind can comprehend.
-The mind creates beliefs in order to understand…. that is the understand the physical world.
+Luckily, there is nothing to believe, and believing in something will never bring you past what the mind can comprehend.
+The mind creates beliefs in order to understand…. that is to understand the physical world.